 The majority of surface water runoff from SAN is conveyed via sheet flow into gutters and storm drain inlets.
 The storm water conveyance system consists of 15 outfall basins.
-Each basin is comprised of subbasins that route flow to different sections of the infrastructure.
+Each basin is composed of subbasins that route flow to different sections of the infrastructure.
 The total system consists of approximately 192,000 linear feet of pipe and approximately 550 inlets discharging through 15 outfalls.
 Storm drainpipe sizes vary in diameter, according to their location in the storm drain system, from 4 to 84 inches in diameter.
-Storm water runoff flows from SAN through the storm water conveyance system and discharges through Outfalls 01 through 11 into San Diego Bay to the south of the airport, and Outfalls 12 through 15 into the Navy Boat Channel portion of San Diego Bay to the west.
+Storm water runoff flows from SAN through the storm water conveyance system and discharges through Outfalls 01 through 11 into San Diego Bay to the south of SAN, and Outfalls 12 through 15 into the Navy Boat Channel portion of San Diego Bay to the west.
 Flow in the majority of the storm drain system is intermittent and dependent on the amount of rainfall and subsequent runoff.
 Those portions of the MS4 that are closest to San Diego Bay receive seawater infiltration during high tides.

 The Authority has completed several improvements to address environmental sustainability, storm water quality, and water conservation.
 The Centralized Receiving and Distribution Center (CRDC), completed in 2012, helps reduce traffic on the surrounding roadways by centralizing all truck deliveries of food, beverage, retail, and other goods.
-The Green Build, completed in August 2013, was the largest project in the history of the airport, expanding Terminal 2 with 10 new gates and adding a dual-level roadway for arrivals and departures.
-This project earned the Authority a Leadership in Energy and Environmental Design (LEED) Platinum certification, making the airport home to the first LEED Platinum certified commercial terminal in the world.
-The Fixed-Base Operator Complex project, completed in August 2014, constructed a bigger, more environmentally friendly FBO facility and is also expected to achieve LEED Platinum certification.
+The Green Build, completed in August 2013, was the largest project in the history of SAN, expanding Terminal 2 with 10 new gates and adding a dual-level roadway for arrivals and departures.
+This project earned the Authority a Leadership in Energy and Environmental Design (LEED) Platinum certification, making SAN home to the first LEED Platinum certified commercial terminal in the world.
+The Fixed-Base Operator Complex project, completed in August 2014, constructed a bigger, more environmentally friendly FBO facility and also achieved LEED Platinum certification.
 The new developments also include many low-impact development (LID) BMPs, as detailed in the drainage basin descriptions.

-More recently, the Authority has developed the new Facilities Management Department (FMD) building, operational since June 2020; the Airport Fueling Operations (AFO) area, operational since 2021; and the new cargo facility was completed and occupied by June 2021.
+More recently, the Authority has developed the new Facilities Management Department (FMD) building, operational since June 2020; the Airport Fueling Operations (AFO) area, operational since 2021; the new cargo facility, completed and occupied by June 2021; and the new West Refueler Facility (WRF) and West Waste Facility, both operational since 2022.